 Even if you’re already on Medicare, you need to be aware of several enrollment periods that could impact you.

-The “open enrollment” period that begins January 1 each year provides a variety of options depending on your current coverage.
+The Medicare Advantage Open Enrollment Period that begins January 1 of each year provides a variety of options depending on your current coverage.

 If you’re a Medicare beneficiary, then by definition you’ve already taken advantage of a Medicare enrollment period.